aarongilly/aarongilly.github.io/_posts/2020-01-28-386-data-journal-pivot.md

 ## The Pivot

 In January I changed everything.
-All I did was change the data structure from a the standard intersection-of-row-and-column format to something more akin to a key:value pair... although in my case it's more of a "key:key:value" triple.
+All I did was change the data structure from a the standard intersection-of-row-and-column format to something more akin to a key:value pair... although in my case it's more of a "couple keys:value" triple.

 ![system architecture]({{ site.url }}{{ site.baseurl }}/assets/images/386-new.png)